richsalz/trust-store-comparison/README.md

 No makefile, nothing to compile.
 Just some shell and python3 scripts.

+*Right now this work on Akamai, and will need some tuning to make it work elsewhere.
+PR's accepted :) *

 If you run this script on, say, a Linux host, but want to view the generated files somewhere else, make sure to copy `*.html` and `*.js` to the other machine.